 Housekeeping in High Altitudes

 “I feel like a kid, climbing up on a jungle gym,” said Samantha Bridges, as she secured her hard hat.
-Stepping onto an elaborate scaffold built by Biltmore’s in-house carpentry team to safely access a 1,700-pound chandelier, she starts work on a multi-day cleaning project.
+Stepping onto an elaborate scaffold built by Biltmore’s in-house carpentry team to safely access a 1,700-pound chandelier, the Biltmore housekeeping team starts work on a multi-day cleaning project.
 The dusting of this enormous light fixture happens annually in Biltmore House.

 The dramatic Grand Staircase chandelier dates back to 1895, the year George Vanderbilt moved into the home.
 The staircase’s appearance from the outside is one of the home’s most distinguishable architectural features.
 Arguably, thousands of our guests have taken pictures of this engineering marvel.